 Interim periods—Monday through Friday, 1pm to 4pm

 Hargrove Music Library Archives works to safeguard the condition of materials and to respect the wishes and the interests of the creators and donors.
-Wishing to further scholarship and teaching, as well as to publicize our collections, we also work with readers to find ways to make research copies of archival materials.
-Currently available options include:
+Wishing to further scholarship and teaching, as well as to publicize our collections, we also work with readers to find ways to make available research copies of archival materials.
+Current options include:

 Contact Us First